 There soon appeared the smokestacks of Ivorydale.
 This improbably named community contained, and was largely constituted by, the largest soap-works in the world.
 It was also a center of railway interest.
 On the right, across Vine Street, was the northbound main line of the Baltimore and Ohio, connecting with Toledo, Chicago, and points west.
 Just visible were the throat tracks opening into the B&O's Ivorydale Yard, which took the soap from Proctor and Gamble to the world.
-Straight ahead was the Big Four Ivorydale yard, smaller but still busy enough to occupy two switching engines.
+Straight ahead, on the east side of Vine Street, was the New York Central yard, smaller but still busy enough to occupy two switching engines.

-To complicate matters still further, the Norfolk and Western crossed the Big Four and Vine Street on a single- tracked rather delicate curved overpass, and then dropped gracefully into the B&O yard.
+To complicate matters still further, the Norfolk and Western crossed the New York Central and Vine Street on a single-tracked rather delicate curved overpass, and then dropped gracefully into the B&O yard.
 At the moment, one of the N&W's heavy eight-wheeled switchers was slowly dragging a long string of empty coal cars out of the B&O yard up on to the overpass.
 Moving extremely slowly with its small drivers, the busy exhausts from the stack contrasted oddly with its almost stationary aspect.